Elock98/py-type-checker/README.md

 # example without type-checker decorator

 def foo(bar, baz):
+    if not isinstance(bar, int):
-    assert isinstance(bar, int), f"The value given to bar is not type int" assert isinstance(baz, float), f"The value given to baz is not type float" pass
+        raise TypeError("The value given to bar is not type int") if not isinstance(baz, float):
+        raise TypeError("The value given to baz is not type float") pass

 # the same example using the type-checker decorator